ITISFoundation/osparc-simcore/services/web/client/readme.md

 ``qxapp`` is the main client-side application of the sim-core platform.

+## Development

-To ease development, we have encapsulated the [qx]-compiler and all setup needed to run the client in a docker container.
+To ease development of the client, we have encapsulated the [qx]-compiler and all setup needed to run the client in a contiainer.
+This way, we can develop the client without connecting to the final server but instead emulating it.

-The docker-compose files in place help running ``qxapp`` stand-alone using a dev server in [qx].
+The docker-compose files in this directory help running ``qxapp`` stand-alone using a dev server in [qx].
 This is a common workflow:

 ```bash
 cd /.../web/client